vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-kubernetes-grid-gs/index.md

 For developers, Tanzu Kubernetes Grid represents an easy way for you to get up and running with Kubernetes.
 And not just for a small, "dev and test" environment, but also for environments that can scale from small, individual-use clusters all the way up to production multi-cloud environments—and everything in between.
 All while providing a uniform experience and environment for application deployment workflows.

 In this guide, you will deploy Tanzu Kubernetes Grid.
 You will deploy a **management cluster**, as well as a single **workload cluster**.
-This workload cluster will be used in later guides as you build toward developing with Tanzu tools.
+This workload cluster can be used in later guides as you build toward developing with Tanzu tools.

 ## Prerequisites